 Do you know the scenarios where you may want to (or have to) make a down payment?
-They include situations where the borrower just wants a lower loan balance to start with, a need to reduce the VA loan funding fee and even cases where the sale price of the home is higher than the fair market value of it.
+They include situations where the borrower just wants a lower loan balance to start with, a need to reduce the VA loan funding fee, and even cases where the home’s sale price is higher than the property’s fair market value.

 Get a free, no-obligation consultation regarding your VA Loan with Veterans First!

 Those who don’t have to make a down payment but are tempted to do so should consider one important factor before deciding; how long to stay in the home?